paragraph-xyz/docs/src/pages/docs/token-gated-content.md

 ## Adding Your Token To Paragraph

-From any post, click the "Gate" button at the top right.
+From any post, click the "Gate" button at the top right, or type `/Gate`.
 Then follow the wizard to create any combination of token and newsletter gates.

 ![Gating wizard gate type choice](/img/gating/gating_wizard_gate_types.png)